gabi-burlison/rock-paper-scissors/README.md

 First JS repo made for playing rock-paper-sissors - currently working on the game UI.

 # Update 12-16-2025
 Long time no see, came back to clean my code and start working on its UI.
-Fixed the main PlayRound() function and currently working on resetGame().
+Fixed the main PlayRound() function and included the function resetGame().

 # Update 07-30-2024
 After some editings on the code, I decided to try doing it differently than Odin Projects curriculum would suggest.
 Odin suggested to do different functions for rounds and for the game completely, however, I had a hard time making it work like that.